The winners and losers of Amazon’s warehouse union vote

 Warehouse workers

 For the 5,800 employees who would have been part of the union’s bargaining unit at this one Amazon warehouse in Bessemer, this vote could be the end of the road for now.
-The pro-union workers lost, and it looks unlikely they’ll be able to hold any similar kind of vote again soon, according to Andrew M. MacDonald, a partner at Fox Rothschild, who specializes in labor law and labor union issues.
+The pro-union workers lost, and it looks unlikely they’ll be able to hold any similar kind of vote again soon, according to Andrew M. MacDonald, a partner at Fox Rothschild who specializes in labor law and union issues.

 The RWDSU said Friday it plans to file multiple charges of labor violations with the National Labor Relations Board.

-While it is illegal to retaliate against workers for trying to unionize, there could still be fear among employees that they could face punishment from Amazon or managers.
-Or a hope that the attempt shook the company enough for it to alter how it pays or treat employees.
-MacDonald says neither is very likely.
+While it is illegal to retaliate against workers for trying to unionize, there could still be fear among employees that they could face punishment from Amazon or managers or a hope that the attempt shook the company enough for it to alter how it pays or treat employees.
+MacDonald said neither is very likely.

-“I don’t think Amazon really has any motivation to go out and retaliate right now, the connection would be pretty blatant if they did,” said MacDonald.
-“Coming out of this election the employees selected Amazon over the union.
+“I don’t think Amazon really has any motivation to go out and retaliate right now.
+The connection would be pretty blatant if they did,” MacDonald said.
+“Coming out of this election, the employees selected Amazon over the union.
 Instead of retaliation, Amazon is going to see this as a vindication of their employment practices.”

 The U.S. labor movement